FAIRplus/the-fair-cookbook/content/recipes/applied-examples/ehden-ohdsi_matched.md

 ### Defining a (semantic) model for relevant metadata elements

-To increase the findability we captured the structured and rich metadata, by developing a semantic model (URL_TO_INSERT_TERM_107 https://fairsharing.org/search?recordType=model_and_format)  in RDF (URL_TO_INSERT_RECORD-ABBREV_108 https://fairsharing.org/FAIRsharing.p77ph9)  for the observational studies and database (URL_TO_INSERT_TERM_109 https://fairsharing.org/search?fairsharingRegistry=Database) s.
-The model (URL_TO_INSERT_TERM_111 https://fairsharing.org/search?recordType=model_and_format)  contained all relevant metadata elements for studies, database (URL_TO_INSERT_TERM_110 https://fairsharing.org/search?fairsharingRegistry=Database) s, as well as persons associated with those studies and database (URL_TO_INSERT_TERM_112 https://fairsharing.org/search?fairsharingRegistry=Database) s.
+To increase the findability we captured the structured and rich metadata, by developing a semantic model in RDF (URL_TO_INSERT_RECORD-ABBREV_41 https://fairsharing.org/FAIRsharing.p77ph9)  for the observational studies and databases.
+The model contained all relevant metadata elements for studies, databases, as well as persons associated with those studies and databases.

-Model (URL_TO_INSERT_TERM_113 https://fairsharing.org/search?recordType=model_and_format) ling metadata elements in RDF (URL_TO_INSERT_RECORD-ABBREV_114 https://fairsharing.org/FAIRsharing.p77ph9)  has the advantage that the metadata elements are properly semantically described, structured and linked.
-In addition, RDF (URL_TO_INSERT_RECORD-ABBREV_115 https://fairsharing.org/FAIRsharing.p77ph9)  is easily expandable and modifiable.
+Modelling metadata elements in RDF (URL_TO_INSERT_RECORD-ABBREV_42 https://fairsharing.org/FAIRsharing.p77ph9)  has the advantage that the metadata elements are properly semantically described, structured and linked.
+In addition, RDF (URL_TO_INSERT_RECORD-ABBREV_43 https://fairsharing.org/FAIRsharing.p77ph9)  is easily expandable and modifiable.

-The Turtle (URL_TO_INSERT_RECORD-ABBREV_118 https://fairsharing.org/FAIRsharing.3e194c)  serialization format (URL_TO_INSERT_TERM_116 https://fairsharing.org/search?recordType=model_and_format)  was chosen as the RDF (URL_TO_INSERT_RECORD-ABBREV_119 https://fairsharing.org/FAIRsharing.p77ph9)  format (URL_TO_INSERT_TERM_117 https://fairsharing.org/search?recordType=model_and_format) .
+The Turtle (URL_TO_INSERT_RECORD-ABBREV_44 https://fairsharing.org/FAIRsharing.3e194c)  serialization format was chosen as the RDF (URL_TO_INSERT_RECORD-ABBREV_45 https://fairsharing.org/FAIRsharing.p77ph9)  format.
 Metadata elements were defined and mapped to
 [Schema.org](http://schema.org) types and properties.
-Schema.org (URL_TO_INSERT_RECORD-NAME_120 https://fairsharing.org/FAIRsharing.hzdzq8)  is a vocabulary that can be used to create structured data on the internet and to make the data discoverable.
+Schema.org (URL_TO_INSERT_RECORD-NAME_46 https://fairsharing.org/FAIRsharing.hzdzq8)  is a vocabulary that can be used to create structured data on the internet and to make the data discoverable.

-Relevant Schema.org (URL_TO_INSERT_RECORD-NAME_122 https://fairsharing.org/FAIRsharing.hzdzq8)  types for studies and database (URL_TO_INSERT_TERM_121 https://fairsharing.org/search?fairsharingRegistry=Database) s included:
+Relevant Schema.org (URL_TO_INSERT_RECORD-NAME_47 https://fairsharing.org/FAIRsharing.hzdzq8)  types for studies and databases included:

-*   [Dataset](https://schema.org/Dataset): represents a data file or database (URL_TO_INSERT_TERM_123 https://fairsharing.org/search?fairsharingRegistry=Database)  resulting from the study
+*   [Dataset](https://schema.org/Dataset): represents a data file or database resulting from the study
 *   [MedicalObservationalStudy](https://schema.org/MedicalObservationalStudy): main type that represents the medical study itself
 *   [MedicalObservationalStudyDesign](https://schema.org/MedicalObservationalStudyDesign): provides details about the design of the study
 *   [MedicalStudyStatus](https://schema.org/MedicalStudyStatus): provides the status of the study (although this is based on clinical trials, and observational studies will not use all statuses)